YoussefWaelMohamedLotfy/Brite-Task/README.md

 ## Aspire Dashboard

 After running the solution, you can navigate to the Aspire dashboard at [https://localhost:17256/](http://localhost:17256/)

+In case you are prompted for a token, check the Logs in terminal and use the token provided by .NET Aspire (http://localhost:17256/login?t=<login-token>)

 This dashboard provides a visual overview of all running services, dependencies, health, and telemetry information.